Ftalxx/Quantum_Guitar/README.md

 Educational: probabilistic behavior becomes perceptible through sound and motion

 The goal is not to simplify quantum mechanics, but to make probabilistic structure legible through embodied interaction, allowing users to develop an intuitive understanding of uncertainty without sacrificing control.

+## <ins>Possible Hypotheses</ins>

+H1 (coupling effect): As the quantum layer coupling strength increases, the joint system exhibits a statistically significant change in output structure (entropy, autocorrelation, cluster separation, predictability) compared to matched classical baselines.

+H2 (time-lag effect): The quantum measurement outcomes are better explained by a lagged version of the latent vector (x(t−τ)) than by the instantaneous latent vector x(t), indicating a consistent temporal relationship rather than pure noise.

 ## <ins>Design Evolution and Iterative Prototyping</ins>